-Arched Back Crying Baby - What Does it Mean?
+Arched Back Crying Baby

-New babies will often cry because they are in discomfort or mild pain.
-Newborns have gas and things that bother them so pain crying is nothing to worry about.
-However, there is one particular type of "pain crying" that is cause for concern: arched back crying.
-If a baby appears to be arching its back while crying intensely this is considered abnormal and possibly concerning.
+Newborn infants will often cry because they are in discomfort or mild pain.
+Newborns have gas and other things that bother them, so pain crying is nothing to worry about.
+However, in rare cases, there is one particular type of "pain crying" that is cause for concern: arched back crying.
+If a baby appears to be arching its back while crying intensely or straightening her legs and screaming at night, it COULD be a sign of something abnormal.
 Back arching is a common reflex that babies exhibit when they suffer from very acute or strong pain.

 So if a baby is flexing her back when she cries, it may be more than just the normal baby pains.
 Can infant back arching (with or without crying) be cause for concern?
 In an extremely small number of cases, arching the back is also an early symptom of spastic cerebral palsy, jaundice, autism, and other serious complications or signs of injury.

 If you are concerned, read on.
 But remember the odds are overwhelming that there is nothing wrong with your baby.
 (Don't skip past that last sentence.
 Digest it.)

 - How to soothe a crying baby (what the medical literature tell us)

 - Symptoms of brain damage in a newborn

 - A video explaining reasons why your baby may be crying with an arched back.